BAJAJ FINSERV DIRECT LIMITED

 1. Appointment of Merchant Bankers and Underwriters

-Companies hire investment banks or merchant bankers to manage the IPO.
+Companies appoint investment banks or merchant bankers to manage the IPO.
 They assist with regulatory filings, pricing strategy, and marketing the issue to investors.
 Underwriters agree to purchase unsold shares, minimising risk for the company.

 2. Due Diligence and Draft Red Herring Prospectus (DRHP)